-One of the benefits of the military internship program is that interns can use what they learned in the classroom to solve real problems facing the military.
+Internship Program in 2022.
+The program brought undergraduates to the Microelectronics Laboratory, where they learned about semiconductor fabrication and toured a cleanroom facility.
+"Workforce is one of the most essential employees and working alongside team members with diverse backgrounds and thinking perspectives, which ultimately broadened my open-minded approach to use what they learned in the classroom to solve real problems facing the military.
 Midshipman Kelly Bye, who is studying operations research at the USNA, was able to apply her lifelong love for math to a Lincoln Laboratory project that seeks to improve processes for detecting bioaerosol threats.